JustinShawAhn/SQL50/README.md

 * Easy - 1661.
 Average Time of Process per Machine
 * Easy - 577.
 Employee Bonus
 * Easy (Should be medium) - 1280.
 Students and Examinations
+* Medium - 570.
+Managers with at Least 5 Direct Reports

 ## Concepts / Syntax
 ### `LEFT JOIN`